-Widefield School District 3 (WSD3) relied on a team of school counselors spread across 16 different campuses to oversee the social and emotional health of its students.
-Because these counselors wore many different hats, finding the time for one-on-one interactions with students was difficult at best.
-A student feeling emotionally unwell on a specific day, for instance, couldn’t always get the needed face time with a counselor.
+Widefield School District 3 relied on school counselors spread across 16 different campuses to oversee the social and emotional health of its students.
+Because these counselors wore many hats, finding the time for one-on-one interactions with students was difficult at best.

 COLORADO | 5,001 - 25,000 STUDENTS | SAFETY MANAGEMENT FOR GOOGLE

 School counselors didn’t have the time or resources needed to help support

 students’ social and emotional well-being across 16 school campuses.

 Gaggle flags all potentially inappropriate or dangerous student situations and

 alerts district and school leaders immediately, thus allowing school staff to